 Activity Ideas for Tornadoes!

-- Try this easy DIY tornado in a jar experiment from In Lieu of Preschool.
+- Try this easy DIY tornado in a jar experiment.

 - Discuss and practice what kids should do if there is a tornado.